shub1611/MSDNutrition/README.md

 ##################### Configure Maven for the project: ####################

-1) Please refer attached msd_maven.doc and follow the steps
+1) Please refer attached msd_maven.docx and follow the steps

 ##################Visuaization Dasboard Screenshot########################